AP source: Players ask MLB for slew of financial documents

 As part of the March 26 agreement between Major League Baseball and the players’ association, Snell is being advanced $286,500 for the first 60 days of the season through May 24 but would not get any more in 2020 if no games are played.
 The deal calls for players to receive prorated shares of salary if the season does start; Snell would get $43,210 for each day of the schedule.

 Teams say they would lose money if games are played in empty ballparks.
-Manfred says 40% of revenue is gate and related to gate.
+Manfred says 40% of revenue is gate and related to gate and told CNN if there is no season losses would approach $4 billion.

 “If I’m going to play, I should be at the money I signed to be getting paid,” Snell said.
 “I should not be getting half of what I’m getting paid because the season’s cut in half, all on top of a 33% cut of the half that’s already there, so I’m really getting like 25%.
 On top of that, it’s getting taxed. ...
 If I get the ’rona, guess what happens with that?
 Oh, yeah, that stays -- that’s in my body forever.”